stoyanovd/stoyanovd.github.io/README.md

 Website with my few notes.
 Is generated with jekyll.
-And hosting with GitHub Pages :blash:
+And hosting with GitHub Pages :blush:

 Go to use it with Prose.io...